Compact fluorescent lamps (CFL bulbs) first emerged on the lighting market as a more energy-efficient alternative to the incandescent light bulb.

 What are CFL bulbs?

-Compact fluorescent lamps (CFL bulbs) are a twist on traditional fluorescent technology, literally.
+Compact fluorescent lamps (CFL bulbs) are a twist on traditional fluorescent technology.
 Created as a more energy-efficient option for conventional incandescent applications, CFLs screw into a medium base socket and utilize a spiral design – as opposed to a long tube – making it "compact."
 Many CFLs also have an integrated ballast, unlike traditional fluorescent tubes.

 How do compact fluorescent bulbs work?